VladRo26/MatrixProjectArduino/README.md

 ### How to play

--Navigating the Player: Use the joystick to move the player around the game map.
+- Navigating the Player: Use the joystick to move the player around the game map
--Planting Bombs: Press the joystick button to plant a bomb, which is key for destroying walls.
+- Planting Bombs: Press the joystick button to plant a bomb, which is key for destroying walls Menu Navigation:
-Menu Navigation:
--Move through menu options using the joystick.
+- Move through menu options using the joystick.
--Select an option by pressing the joystick button.
+- Select an option by pressing the joystick button
-To go back or exit a menu, use the joystick button.
+To go back or exit a menu, use the joystick button